devtamtam/IELTStips/writingtips.md

 - Example: "The graph illustrates changes in global temperature over two decades" instead of "The graph shows temperature changes over 20 years"

 #### 2. Body Paragraphs
-Identify and describe 3-4 significant features:
+Identify and describe 3-4 significant features: Each body paragraph necessitates a topic sentence to clarify what the paragraph is about.

 **Trend Description Vocabulary:**
 - Upward trends: increased sharply, rose significantly, climbed steadily